Guide to nerve root compression

-The parts of the spine are subjected to wear and tear over the years.
-These forces are usually greatest in the lumbar (lower back) region and the cervical (neck) region, where the vertebrae and other components must support weight and facilitate a wide range of movement.
+The parts of the spine are subjected to continuous wear over the years.
+These forces are usually greatest in the cervical (neck) region and the lumbar (lower back) region, where the vertebrae and other components must support weight and facilitate a wide range of movement.
 As the body ages, a number of degenerative spine conditions can arise.
-These include:
+These may include:

 - Osteoarthritis of the spine